Slovenská verzia

 Photo: Alojz Tkáč

-TKÁČ Alojz
+TKÁČ ALOJZ

 This archbishop from Košice was debarred from his priestly activities by the state for seven years because he openly criticised the attitude of the communist regime to the church.